informalsystems/hermes/guide/src/features.md

 More details and feature comparison between the Rust and Go relayer implementations can be found in the [Feature Matrix](./features/matrix.md)

 ## Supported Features
+- Create and update clients
+- Establish connections with new or existing clients

-- Establish a new relaying path (new clients, connection and unordered channel handshake)
+- Establish channels with new or existing connection
+- Relay packets, acknowledgments, timeout and timeout-on-close packets, with zero or non-zero delay.
+- Relay packets over multiple paths
-- Relay from packet events on a newly created, or an existing relaying path
+- Clear packets on relayer restart when started for a single path

-  __Limitations:__
-   - Supports only one path per relayer instance
-   - Relayer restart is not supported, i.e. pending packets (previously sent packets and acknowledgments) are not cleared on startup
-   - Only unordered channels are supported
+- Upgrading clients after a counterparty chain has performed an upgrade for IBC breaking changes
+- Monitor and submit misbehaviour for clients

-- individual commands that build and send transactions for:
+- Individual commands that build and send transactions for:
     - Creating and updating IBC Tendermint light clients
     - Sending connection open handshake datagrams
     - Sending channel open handshake datagrams
     - Sending channel closing handshake datagrams
     - Initiating a cross chain transfer (mainly for testing)
     - Relaying sent packets, acknowledgments and timeouts
+    - Client upgrade

 ## Upcoming / Unsupported Features

 Planned features:
-- Support for client upgrade and unfreezing
-- Connection handshake using existing clients and/or existing connection that is not in `Open` state
+- Connection handshake for existing connection that is not in `Open` state
-- Channel handshake using existing clients, opened connection, and/ or existing channel that is not in `Open` state
+- Channel handshake for existing channel that is not in `Open` state
+- Clear pending packets in multi path mode
-- Passive mode: relay from all IBC events
+- Full Passive mode: relay from all IBC events
-- Support for relayer restart
-- Support for multiple paths
 - Close-to-0 configuration relayer
 - Relayer support for management application (add RPC server)

 Not planned:
 - Relayer management application
 - Create clients with user chosen parameters (such as UpgradePath)
-- Monitor and submit misbehaviour for clients
 - Use IBC light clients other than Tendermint such as Solo Machine
 - Support non cosmos-SDK chains
-- Sending an UpgradePlan proposal for an IBC breaking upgrade
-- Upgrading clients after a counterparty chain has performed an upgrade for IBC breaking changes